d/pgapt/README.md

 Update repository master host:

-* cd /srv/apt/apt.postgresql.org; git pull
+* cd /srv/apt; sudo -u aptuser git pull
 * Seed initial packages:
   * reprepro copysrc $newdist-pgdg-testing $olddist-pgdg-testing postgresql-common pgdg-keyring pgdg-buildenv postgresql-x.y
   * make sure to copy from a distribution that has all the target architectures (even if the package is arch:all, #926233)